girottos/EFI-Dell-Optiplex-7070-RX550-BCM94360-Ventura/README.md

 Radeon RX 550 LP 4Gb, Yeston brand from Ali, Polaris, Native as well just added device-is FF67 and it worked out of the both including HDMI Audio.
 Onboard Audio is ALC255 with layout 66.

-Thanks tho this forum and all Opencore team
+Thanks to this forum and all Opencore team